 - You backload all your carbs for the day post workout – (Kiefer is an advocate of higher GI carbs for this –hence the snacks, treats, idea comes into play)

-The idea is that by eating this way post workout backloading you can take advantage exercise-induced insulin sensitivity in your body.
+The idea is that by eating this way post-workout backloading you can take advantage of exercise-induced insulin sensitivity in your body.

 The program is based around eating post workout – that is vital for success in back-loading.
 Playing off the idea you train hard deplete your muscle glycogen stores and so when you do start finally eating they get pushed to your muscle and not stored in your fat cells.